RudyiVT/mvml/README.md

 ![Pipeline](pipe.png)

-## To run app to interact with a model
+## Run an interactive app with an integrated model
 ```shell
 gradio app.py
 ```